To welcome, to rejoice, to be Jesus in the world!

 The Episcopal Church of St. Simon and St. Jude was formally dedicated and consecrated on Sunday, September 10, 1989 – 25 years after its organization as a worship community of the diocese.

-Endowed with a rich heritage and many talented and energetic members, The Episcopal Church of St. Simon & St. Jude has always had at its heart a vital and stimulating worship life, and strong focus on ministries that service the congregation and community.
-Our most valuable resource continues to be our active and creative membership, drawn from all walks of life and representing all age groups.
+The Episcopal Church of St. Simon & St. Jude has always had at its heart a vital and stimulating worship life, and a strong focus on ministries that serve the congregation and community.
+Our most valuable resource continues to be our active and creative lay membership, drawn from all walks of life and representing all age groups.
 In our diversity, we are held together by our common commitment to serve Christ and his Church.
-With gratitude for our past, we look to the future with hope, confident that God will guide us and all others to share in his ministry here.
+With gratitude for our past, we look to the future with hope, confident that God will guide us and all others to share in Christ's ministry to the world.